RichMorin/SPARQLy-GUIs/docs/wish_list.markdown

 ---
 # docs/wish_list.markdown

-layout:   default
+layout:   docs
 title:    Wish List
 ---

 ## Development and Production modes

 Development mode should be optimized for debugging.
-Production mode should be optimized for rapid execution and minimal load on the server.
+Production mode should be optimized for rapid loading and minimal impact on the server (ie, GitHub Pages).

 ### Development mode

 * External libraries should be loaded as full versions.

-* Internal libraries should be compiled from JavaScript, either on the server or (optionally) the client.
+* Internal libraries should be compiled into JavaScript on the server.

 ### Production mode

-* External libraries should be stored and loaded in a filtered, minified, and catenated format.
+* All libraries should be stored and loaded in minified, catenated format.

-* Internal libraries should be loaded from JavaScript.

 ### Current status